-“It was devastating.” says Hana.
+“It was devastating,” says Hana.
 “The Laurentian Singers were preparing to start our tour to San Francisco which obviously got scrapped, alongside our final performance scheduled for the end of the semester—our seniors took that really hard.”

 For performing artists like Hana at St. Lawrence, the pandemic posed unique challenges.
-But once the disappointment of cancelled spring events subsided, students and dedicated faculty and staff members across campus did more than just accept the challenges in front of them—they confronted them with creativity and innovation to sustain a rich tradition of music and dance at St. Lawrence.
+But once the disappointment of canceled spring events subsided, students and dedicated faculty and staff members across campus did more than just accept the challenges in front of them—they confronted them with creativity and innovation to sustain a rich tradition of music and dance at St. Lawrence.

 The Sound of Creativity

 Despite their dismay, Hana and her fellow singers knew they had to move forward.

 “For me, there’s always danger with the word ‘plan’—I mean look at what 2020 has been like for all of us,” Hana says.
 “It’s more about taking advantage of digital spaces.”

 She credits the dedicated leadership of Laurentian Singers Director Barry Torres, Associate Professor and Chair of Music David Henderson, Lecturer in the First-Year Program Larry Boyette, Production Manager Terry DuBray, and Instructional Specialist Barbara Phillips-Farley for forging solutions during the transition to remote learning.

 "There’s a certain pride in the fact that we made it work, even doing performances virtually we still sound like a choir.
 The pandemic made us get really creative with the way we do things, and it’s allowed us to get even better as musicians." —Hana Bushara '21